What is Multiple Sclerosis?

 What are the Symptoms of Multiple Sclerosis?

 MS affects patients very differently, and individuals can suffer from a broad range of symptoms.
-In mild cases, a person may have very few signs of the disease, while others may suffer from debilitating symptoms.
+In mild cases, a person may have very few signs of the disease, while others may suffer from more severe symptoms.
 Some of the most common symptoms are listed below.

 - MS Hug (a squeezing feeling around the torso)